Right Arrow

 3. Hands-on training and direct supervision for tool use.

-Video intelligence can verify PPE use and flag “missing PPE” in real time.
-Analytics also highlight “possible fall” or “running” behavior in shop classes, providing early warning of unsafe practices.
-Automated video search dramatically reduces investigation time when incidents do occur.
+The system can verify PPE use and flag “missing PPE” in real time.
+Analytics also highlight “running” behavior in shop classes, offering early warning of unsafe practices.
+Automated video search shortens investigation time when incidents do occur.

-Integrating a Modern AI Camera System: From NVR to AI Insights in Education
+Integrating a modern video AI system: From NVR to AI-driven alerts in education

-Upgrading to a proactive, AI-driven safety platform doesn’t mean starting over from scratch.
-Here’s what sets a next-gen system apart—and how it fits into real-world education environments.
+Upgrading to an insight-driven, AI-powered safety platform doesn’t mean starting over from scratch.
+Here’s what sets a capable system apart and how it fits into real-world education environments.

 Feature